Generalized Bayesian Multidimensional Scaling and Model Comparison: Adaptive Bayesian Inference using Annealed SMC

-where $\hat{\textbf{x}}_i$ is the particles' posterior mode and $\hat{\boldsymbol{\Sigma}}$ is the estimated covariance matrix of all observations' particles' posterior modes from the previous computation.
-For the new incremental set $\hidden^{(1)}$ in $\particle$, we sample initial particles from the reference distribution, which is selected as its prior distribution for simplicity.
+where $\hat{\textbf{x}}_i$ is the posterior mode of $\textbf{x}_i$ and $\hat{\boldsymbol{\Sigma}}$ represents the estimated covariance matrix computed from the previous particle set.
+For the new incremental set $\hidden^{(1)}$ in $\particle$, we sample initial particles from the reference distribution, which is chosen to be its prior distribution for simplicity.
 This completes the specifications of the reference distributions in Algorithm \ref{alg:anneal_SMC_initialization}.
 Initialization of particles is implemented from Line \ref{alg:initialize_s} to Line \ref{alg:initialize_e} of Algorithm \ref{alg:anneal_SMC_adaptive}.

-As an example, suppose we already obtain the posterior samples of $\hidden^{(0)}$ from $n_0$ old observations by running the annealed SMC algorithm, and an extra of $n_1$ new observations become available.
-In that case, instead of running the annealed SMC algorithm from scratch using $n = n_0 + n_1$ observations, we can utilize the information from the posterior samples of $\hidden^{(0)}$ to initialize values for the old observations and use the prior distribution to initialize samples for the new observations $\hidden^{(1)}$.
-One example that illustrates the case details with incremental dimensions is given in Section \ref{sec:ex1_incremental}.

-In general, we can consider splitting data into $B$ batches, where each batch $b$ (for $ b = 1, \ldots, B$) has a size of $n_{b}-n_{b-1},$, for $ b = 1, \ldots, B$, with $n_0=0$.
-Figure \ref{fig:adaptive_illustration} illustrates the setup for the adaptive mechanism when $b^{\text{th}}$ batch is observed after the posterior samples for the accumulated data of size $n_{b-1}$ old observations are obtained.
-Each batch is proceeded sequentially as outlined in Algorithm \ref{alg:anneal_SMC_adaptive}.
+In general, we can consider splitting data into $B$ batches, where each batch $b$ (for $ b = 1, \ldots, B$) has a size $n_{b}-n_{b-1},$ with $n_0=0$.
+Figure \ref{fig:adaptive_illustration} illustrates the setup for this adaptive mechanism where the $b^{\text{th}}$ batch is observed after the posterior samples for the accumulated data of size $n_{b-1}$ have been obtained.
+Each batch is processed sequentially as outlined in Algorithm \ref{alg:anneal_SMC_adaptive}.
 Section \ref{sec:ex1_incremental} provides an example to illustrate the details with sequential data updates.